Patriots sign kicker Kai Forbath to replace Nick Folk

 FOXBOROUGH, Mass.
-(AP) — The New England Patriots turned their revolving door on kickers Friday, signing veteran Kai Forbath to replace Nick Folk.
+(AP) — The New England Patriots again swung their revolving door on kickers, signing veteran Kai Forbath to replace Nick Folk.

 Folk was released one day after he reportedly underwent an emergency appendectomy.
 He signed with the team on Oct.
 30.